Warning: This section contains a description of an eating disorder and self-harming

 Everyone’s journey is different, and this is mine.

+I was born In Kent in 1968, a time when transgender wasn’t even a word.
+Apart from knowing I was different from the other boys, I felt different.
+I used to dress in my sister’s clothes when I could because in my mind it was the right thing to do.
 One day my Mum caught me and told my Dad.
 He was quite a stern man and when he got angry I was frightened of him.
 I remember him coming into my room and smacking me (this was the 70s and when children were naughty back then or did something wrong it was usual to smack them).
 It wasn’t like it is nowadays.

 Now my Dad couldn’t be more different.
 He is a kind and caring a man and has accepted me now with open arms as his second daughter.
 Anyway, back to my story.
 My Dad told me I was a boy and boys didn’t act like girls or wear girls clothes and if I ever did it again he would take me up to the school, tell the headmaster (an equally angry and foreboding man) who would put me on the stage in assembly and tell the whole school about me and everyone would all laugh at me.
 I was totally traumatised.